epfl-ada/ada-2024-project-adaventurers2024/README.md

 2. How do **actor demographics** and lack of diversity impact audience disengagement and contribute to box office underperformance?

-3. Is thematic consistency in **director filmographies** a predictor of failure?
+3. Is thematic consistency in **director filmographies** a predictor of movie failure?

 ### 🎬 Genre & Market Factors